Data Processing Notice

 You are under no statutory or contractual obligation to provide data to the organisation during the recruitment process.
 However, if you do not provide the information, the organisation may not be able to process your application properly or at all.

-Key contact: HR Manager, Apex Recruitment Services, 7a Tournament Court, Edgehill Drive, Warwick, CV34 6LG / firstname.lastname@example.org
+Key contact: Data Controller, Apex Recruitment Services, 7a Tournament Court, Edgehill Drive, Warwick, CV34 6LG / firstname.lastname@example.org